This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Selling to the Government

 In the case of engineering, architecture or construction services for government projects (mostly infrastructure projects), public tenders are publicized which are usually open to foreign companies.
-But to participate in a public tender, any foreign firm must have a local presence, be it a representative or a local office.
+The Brazilian Government recently adopted the new Public Procurement Law which eases the participation of foreign bidders, though it is still recommended that any foreign firm looking to participate in a public tender have some form of local presence, however limited it may be.

 Distribution & Sales Channels